Arizona Cardinals Odds

 - 2015 — Lose NFC Championship game to Carolina Panthers, 49-15.

-Arizona law reserves that number of licenses for professional teams like the Cardinals.
-After the license, they will have the option to build a brick-and-mortar sportsbook at the stadium.
+Arizona law reserves ten sports betting licenses for professional teams like the Cardinals.
+The Arizona Cardinals partnered with BetMGM to have the option to build a brick-and-mortar sportsbook at the stadium.

 Arizona Cardinals FAQ